hall9zeha/Ktor-API-REST-Sample/README.md

 ENTRYPOINT ["java","-jar","/app/ktor-sample-api_server.jar"]

 ```
+### Postman
+This repository includes a file that can be imported into Postman and contains all the requests needed to test the API.

+Please note that to perform the **"get all users"** request, you must first create a user and then execute the **"login user"** request to obtain a token.
+This token should be used as a **Bearer** in the authorization header for protected endpoints like retrieving all users.
+This allows you to properly test JWT-based authentication.

 To build or run the project, use one of the following tasks:

 | Task                          | Description                                                          |